Patrick3131/Tentacles/README.md

 Current State: ****Work in Progress**** Documentation & Tests started but not done yet, Implementation of first version pretty much done
 # Welcome to Tentacles

 Tentacles are body parts that an animal uses to hold, grab or even feel things.
 That is what Tentacles is used for in terms of data collection in your application.
-It helps you to abstract analytics from specific providers, to structure your analytic events in a typesafe way and to collect meaningfull domain-driven data with ValueProposition.
+It helps you to abstract analytics from specific providers, to structure your analytic events in a type-safe way and to collect meaningful domain-driven data with ValueProposition.

 For further information why abstracting a third party library make sense [Benoit Pasquier wrote an article](https://benoitpasquier.com/abstract-ios-third-party-libraries/).